perspective API

 Kind: instance method of view

-Strings containing the column paths.
+- an Array of Strings containing the column paths.

-view.get_min_max(colname) ⇒ [ 'Array' ].<Object>
+view.get_min_max(colname) ⇒ Array.<Object>

 Calculates the [min, max] of the leaf nodes of a column colname